bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginner-s-Guide-To-React-Part-2.md

 #### So the way to use `setState` to update a component’s state is to pass it an object with each of the state keys you wish to update, along with the updated value.

-In our `increment` method we said “I would like to update the `aNumber` property on my component state by adding one to it and then setting the new value as my new `aNumber`”.
+In our `increment` method we said "I would like to update the `aNumber` property on my component state by adding one to it and then setting the new value as my new `aNumber`”.

 The same thing happens in our `decrement` method, only we’re subtracting instead of adding.